carlohamalainen/carlohamalainen.github.io/_posts/2007-12-11-metapost-examples.md

 </p>

 <p>
-  I&#8217;m not sure why this is the case &#8211; is this a bug or just undocumented behaviour?
+  I'm not sure why this is the case -- is this a bug or just undocumented behaviour?
 </p>

 <h3>